Or, Why This Portlander Got an Umbrella… for Hawaii.

 - Keep covered up.
 Ok, maybe.
 But when the temperatures soar and the humidity is 70%?
 Also not happening.

-Others work, but for those of us with extremely fair skin, they only go so far:
+Other tips to avoid sunburn work, but for those of us with extremely fair skin, they only go so far:

 - Use sunscreen on any exposed areas.
 I do this religiously.
 Experts recommend an SPF of 45 or better, which will allow even the fairest skinned to stay out in the sun for a few hours.
 (I use 70 to 100 SPF.)
 Follow the instructions on sunscreen carefully, and reapply as directed.
 (Note that most “water-resistant” products require reapplication at least every 80 minutes.)